violin, viola, Music School String Orchestra, Chamber Music, Salons

 Moby Pearson grew up in the Boston area where he studied with Lucy Parker and George Zazofsky.
 He received his degree from Oberlin Conservatory as a student of Robert Soetens and Steven Staryk.
 Mr Pearson’s active chamber music career has included extensive periods as principal violinist with the Apple Hill Chamber Players and the Atlanta Chamber Players, with concerts at Carnegie Recital Hall, Merkin Hall, Alice Tully Hall, and the Phillips Collection (Wash.
 DC), as well as tours to Europe, Africa, and the Middle East.
 He has performed with many Boston area orchestras and ensembles including Cantata Singers, Emmanuel Music, Boston Muscia Viva, Boston Lyric Opera, and the Boston Pops Esplanade Orchestra.
 Mr Pearson has been a soloist with the Concord Chorale and the Nashua Chamber Orchestra, as well as giving many solo recitals including Jordan Hall, the Gardner Museum, and WGBH radio.
 In addition, Mr. Pearson has performed with the Orpheus Chamber Orchestra in Carnegie Hall and major concert halls throughout Europe.
 Recordings include the Deustche Grammaphon, Centaur, and Koch labels.
-Currently he is a member of the Sarasa Ensemble.
 His violin is by Bartolomeo Tassini, 1752.